Chicago Electrical Shock Lawyers

-Electrocution injuries most commonly occur on construction sites given the amount of machinery and wiring generally involved in the work, but these types of injuries can happen anywhere electricity flows.
-Although relatively rare, the damage resulting from an electrocution is among the most severe.
+Electrocution deaths and electrical injuries most commonly occur on construction sites given the amount of machinery and wiring generally involved in the work, but these types of injuries can happen anywhere electricity flows.
+Although relatively rare, the damage resulting from an electrical shock is among the most severe.

 Not all electrocution injuries affect victims in the same way.
 Experts recognize four main categories: